yyl-20020115/usbip-win/README.md

 - x86/x64 platforms should be supported.
 However, we don't have an x86 setup for testing at the moment.
 - For Windows 7 users, change usbip\_stub and usbip\_vhci projects' Target OS version to Windows 7.
   - Right-click on the project > Properties > Driver Settings > Target OS version > Windows 7
+  - The recent tag version which supports is v0.1.0.
+All upper versions do not support Win7 or 8 because usbip-win started to use kernel libraries of Win10.

 ### Build Tools
 - Visual Studio 2019 Community(v142)